Ethereum Proof-of-Stake Consensus Layer: Participation and Decentralization: Validator Landscape

-In the following, we investigate whether we observe the performance (i.e., the proportion of successful attestations and proposals) between small and large entities.
-We start by analyzing both the proposal and attestation success rate of validators depending on the size of the entity they belong to.
-To be precise, we consider a validator to belong to a small entity if the entity size is smaller than 1,000, else we consider the validator to be part of a large entity.
-Figure~\ref{fig:success} visualizes the proposal (cf. Figure~\ref{fig:proposalsuccess}) and attestation (cf. Figure~\ref{fig:attestationsuccess}) success rates of validators as a histogram.
-We show the small entity validators in blue and the large entity validators in red.
+Our preceding analysis demonstrates a dominance of staking services in the validator landscape.
+Reasons individuals might choose to partake in staking services as opposed to being solo-stakers, could include not only the ease but also the potential of higher returns given the specialized operators.
+Thus, we investigate whether we observe performance (i.e., the proportion of successful attestations and proposals) differences between small and large entities.
+In the following, we consider a validator to belong to a small entity if the entity size is smaller than 1,000, else we consider the validator to be part of a large entity.
+In Figure~\ref{fig:success} we visualize the proposal (cf. Figure~\ref{fig:proposalsuccess}) and attestation (cf. Figure~\ref{fig:attestationsuccess}) success rates of validators by their size.

-Notice that overall validators, regardless of their entity size, exhibit very high proposal and attestation success rates with 99.34\% on average for proposals and 99.61\% on average for attestations.
-Thus, participation is very high regardless of the size of the entity.
-Still, we observe noticeably higher participation from validators belonging to large entities for both proposals and attestations.
-We believe that this difference in success rate likely stems from the fact that entities with more validators can afford to use better hardware, have better connectivity to the network, and have faster emergency response times.
+Notice that overall validators, regardless of their entity size, exhibit very high proposal and attestation success rates with 99.52\% on average for proposals and 99.30\% on average for attestations, i.e., participation is very high regardless of entity size.
+Still, we observe noticeably higher participation from validators belonging to large entities.
+This difference in success rates could stem from larger entities being able to afford to use better hardware, having better network connectivity, and having faster emergency response times.
+We infer that large entities have a small advantage in terms of performance and further note that we provide a more detailed analysis of the performance of large known entities in Appendix~\ref{app:entityperformance}.

-We also want to point out that very few validators have a 0\% success rate in their proposals and attestations (cf. Figure~\ref{fig:success}).
-In total, 442 validators have a 0\% proposal success rate, while only 43 validators have a 0\% attestation rate.
-This discrepancy might be due to the possibility that a validator who, due to unfortunate circumstances, misses their first proposal or generates an orphaned block will subsequently plummet to a 0\% success rate.
-This could potentially persist for months until the next proposal opportunity arises.
-For attestations, on the other hand, the validator has a new chance every couple of minutes.
-Hence, we estimate the number of nodes entirely abandoned by their operators to be 43.

-We further take an in-depth look at the participation rate of the five biggest entities (Lido, Coinbase, Kraken, Binance, and Bitcoin Suisse) in Table~\ref{tab:bigentities}.
-Note that, here, we consider Lido as one entity but provide an overview of the performance of the 30 individual operators in Appendix~\ref{app:lidoperator}.
-From Table~\ref{tab:bigentities}, we can see that all big operators have very high and similar participation rates for attestations (higher than 99.80\% for all) and proposals (higher than 99.45\% for all).
-Further, it is not clear which of the five biggest entities has the highest participation rate.
-While Coinbase has the highest attestation success rate, Lido has the highest proposal success rate.